 Helping end rainforest deforestation

 Good skincare makes you feel and look good, it can also do good for the planet.
-In fact, what’s in your cream can even help to end rainforest deforestation.
+In fact, the ingredients in your face cream may be contributing to rainforest deforestation.
 And yes, we are talking about palm oil.

 Firstly, what is palm oil and why is it so popular?